TosbackCgusBridge-Bot/CGUs-versions/Y8/Privacy Policy.md

 If you have questions or other inquiries, please use our contact form

-Business contact Submit a game or animation All-site RSS Terms of Use Privacy Policy Follow @y8\_com
+Advertise on Y8 Business contact Submit a game or animation All-site RSS Terms of Use Privacy Policy Follow @y8\_com

 Y8.com project: play free games online and watch funny cartoons, since 2006.